 Yes.
 An optional Master's Degree is offered concurrently with the credential.
 During the credential program, M.Ed. candidates are enrolled in a seminar course throughout the year where they learn to design a classroom-based research project, collect and analyze data, and compose the theoretical framework for their work.

 M.Ed. candidates will give a formal presentation of their M.Ed. project to a panel of university and school-based educators, as well as community members and senate faculty.
-Teacher Candidates can opt to complete the M.Ed. degree the summer following the end of the credential program or they can do so within three years of graduating.
+Teacher Candidates can opt to complete the M.Ed. degree the summer following the end of the credential program or they can do so within three years of graduating from the program (i.e. all degree requirements must be completed within four years of admission to the TEP).

 Please see the Reasons to Apply page for the top reasons to choose our program, along with our Graduate Values and Outcomes, and alumni perspectives.